Basic Requirements for Teaching English in Korea

 Having a bachelors degree (any major or field of study) is necessary for securing a job and visa in South Korea.
 Having prior teaching experience is not a prerequisite for securing employment.

-There are 6 basic requirements everyone needs to meet in order to teach English in Korea.
 These prerequisites are enforced by the Korean Immigration Office, meaning, if you don’t meet the minimum requirements then you won’t be eligible for a Korean E2 work visa (English teaching visa).
-Unfortunately alternative qualifications or credentials cannot be used as a substitute for any of the requirements.
-We apologize in advance to those who don’t qualify.
+Unfortunately alternative qualifications or credentials cannot be used as a substitute for any of these requirements, all of which are mandatory.
+We apologize in advance to those who aren’t eligible.

 A bachelor’s level degree, or greater, is mandatory.
 All majors and disciplines are accepted (BA’s, BFA’s, BED’s, BBA’s, BSS, etc.).
 Additionally, the university or college you attended must reside within 1 of the 7 countries listed in the Nationality section above.

 Example 1: A Canadian who graduated from an American or British university still qualifies because the school was located in one of the designated countries.

 Example 2: An American who graduated from a university in Spain does not qualify.

 Haven’t graduated yet?
 You can apply and even secure a job with Gone2Korea before you’ve graduated under the condition you submit a copy of your diploma certificate to the Immigration Office before your contract commences.
 Certain conditions apply with this scenario.